shelawang/BottomMargin/README.md

 - Keybinding files for OSX and Linux
 - Plugin-specific settings file
 - Toggling on/off using the Sublime Command Palette
-- Ability to set the bottom margin to be half of the window size
+- Typewriter mode: set the bottom margin to be half of the window size
-- "Focus mode": dim all but several lines around the current line (if possible)
+- Focus mode: dim all but several lines around the current line (if possible)
 - Sublime Text 2 version

 ## License